ChrisDuffley/stationPlaylist/readme.md

 * Many commands will provide speech output while NVDA is in speak on demand mode (NVDA 2024.1 and later).
 * When refering to Studio, both local (original) Studio and Remote Studio will be assumed.
 When something is specific to StationPlaylist Studio (original), the term "local Studio" will be used.
 * Installing both Studio (local/original) and Remote Studio on the same computer is not recommended.
+* Some add-on keyboard commands will conflict with Studio commands (for example: Control+Alt+End to announce last column (add-on) versus preview ends of tracks (Studio 6.10 and later)).

 ## Shortcut keys